-Through the use of a Configuration File, the utility may prompt you for information to determine the system configuration in order to properly program the FRU areas and the SDR repository.
+Through the use of a Configuration File, the utility may prompt you for FRU information.

 Filtering Sensor Data Record From the SDR File

 The MASTER.SDR file has all the possible SDRs for the system.
 These records may need to be filtered based on the current product configuration.
 The configuration file directs the filtering of the SDRs.